Aa went to Blaydon Races,

 Famous for their friendly welcome and good sense of humour, they are typically seen as honest working class folk who may not have much but would give the coat off their back if you were cold.
 The Geordie accent is one of the most endearing in the United Kingdom with expressions such as ‘Why aye man’, ‘Y’alreet pet’ and ‘Gannin doon the Toon’ meaning ‘Of course’, ‘Are you alright darling’ and ‘Going to the town centre’.
 The dialect contains a large amount of vocabulary and distinctive words and pronunciations not used in other parts of the United Kingdom and has much of its origins in the language spoken by the Anglo-Saxon populations who migrated to England after the end of Roman Imperial rule.
 This language was the forerunner of Modern English but while the dialects of other English regions have been heavily altered by the influences of other foreign languages, particularly Latin and Norman French, the Geordie dialect retains many elements of the old language.
 An example of this is the pronunciation of certain words; ‘dead’, ‘cow’, ‘go’, ‘house’ and ‘strong’ are pronounced ‘deed’, ‘coo’, ‘gan’, ‘hoos’ and ‘strang’ which is how they were pronounced in the Anglo-Saxon language.
 ‘Bairn’ and ‘hyem’, meaning ‘child’ and ‘home’, respectively, are examples of Geordie words with origins in Scandinavia.
 Some words used in the Geordie dialect are used elsewhere in the Northern United Kingdom.
 The words ‘bonny’ meaning ‘pretty’, ‘howay’ meaning ‘come on’, ‘stot’ meaning ‘bounce’ and ‘hadaway’ meaning ‘go away’ or ‘you’re kidding’, all appear to be used in Scotland together with ‘aye’ meaning ‘yes’ and ‘nowt’ meaning ‘nothing’.
 Many words, however, appear to be used exclusively in Newcastle and the surrounding area, such as ‘canny’ (a versatile word meaning ‘good’, ‘nice’ or ‘very’), ‘hacky’ meaning ‘dirty’, ‘netty’ meaning ‘toilet’, ‘hoy’ meaning ‘throw’ and ‘hockle’ meaning ‘spit’.
 From the aforementioned information, one should therefore be able to work out what ‘Haddaway or al hockle on ya’ may mean (with ‘al’ meaning ‘I will’ and ‘ya’ meaning ‘you’).

 Geordies are a very proud nation and at the heart of Geordie life is the football club, Newcastle United, formed in 1882.
 They play at St James’ Park, one of the few grounds in the country to be located in the city centre.
 It is known as the Cathedral on the Hill due to the fact it is built on a hill and football is seen as more important than religion.
 Newcastle fans are known as the Toon Army and the club’s nickname is the Magpies taken from the black and white stripes on their shirt.
 They have won the league four times, the FA Cup on six occasions and the Inter City Fairs Cup once.
 But for all its passion and rich footballing heritage, the club has had little or no success for over 50 years.
 The last time they won a cup of any importance was in 1969 when they won the Inter City Fairs Cup, a forerunner to the Europa League.
 Prior to that, domestically they won the FA Cup three times in five years, in 1951, 1952 and 1955.
 In the 1990s they came agonisingly close to winning silverware on numerous occasions.
 They finished second in the Premier League in 1996 and 1997 and also lost in successive FA Cup Finals in 1998 and 1999 before getting knocked out in the Semis in 2000.
 They have also appeared in the Champions League with the highlight being a 3-2 victory against the mighty Barcelona in 1997.
 They also became the first club to lose their first three Champions League group matches but still qualify for the next round after miraculously securing victories in the last three.
-Famous Geordie footballers include Jackie Milburn, Peter Beardsley, Paul Gascoigne and Alan Shearer, whilst Kevin Keegan, whose father was a Geordie miner, won promotion with the club both as a player and manager and took the Magpies so very close to title glory in 1996.
-Bobby Robson, manager of England in the World Cups of 1982, 1986 and 1990, and also from the region, also went on to manage Newcastle for several years leading them to the higher echelons of the league.
+Famous Geordie footballers who played in the black and white stripes include Jackie Milburn, Peter Beardsley, Paul Gascoigne and Alan Shearer, whilst Kevin Keegan, whose father was a Geordie miner, won promotion with the club both as a player and manager and took the Magpies so very close to title glory in 1996.
+The Charlton brothers, Bobby and Jackie, famous for winning the World Cup with England in 1966, were born just up the road in Ashington.
+Although neither played for Newcastle, Jackie did manage them for a while in the mid-80s and never forgot his roots.
+Bobby Robson, manager of England in the World Cups of 1982, 1986 and 1990, was also from the region.
+He went on to manage Newcastle for several years leading them to the higher echelons of the league.

 In the world of rugby Jonny Wilkinson, who famously scored the drop kick winner against Australia to win the Rugby World Cup for England in 1993, was a Newcastle Falcons player for many years and helped them to the Rugby Championship in the 1990s.
 Newcastle have also hosted important rugby finals in recent years including the Heineken Champions Cup and the European Rugby Challenge Cup, both taking place at St James’ Park.
 Another iconic event for the region is the annual Great North Run, the brainchild of North East runner Brendan Foster.
 This half marathon has been going since 1981 and is the largest mass-participation running event in the world with now almost 60,000 runners competing every year and raising millions of pounds for very worthwhile charities, many in fancy dress costumes.
 Tony ‘the fridge’ Morrison, who up until recently participated every year, was given his nickname because of the fridge that he had strapped to his back whilst completing the course.
 The Race begins in Newcastle, before passing over the iconic Tyne Bridge, into Gateshead, before ending up along the seafront in South Shields in front of huge crowds.